Our Services

 For milder reactions (hives, mild abdominal pain), self-inject epinephrine if prescribed, then call your doctor or go to urgent care.

-Not sure if your symptoms could indicate a hazelnut allergy or another condition?
-Try Ubie's Medically approved LLM Symptom Checker Chat Bot to receive personalized insights and find out whether you should schedule an appointment with an allergist.
+Experiencing symptoms and wondering if they could be related to a hazelnut allergy or another condition?
+Use Ubie's free AI symptom checker to analyze your symptoms in minutes and discover whether you should schedule an appointment with an allergist.

 Recognizing allergic to hazelnut signs early and getting a professional diagnosis are key steps toward safe management.
 Once you know your status, work with an allergist on testing, develop a clear avoidance and emergency plan, and stay vigilant about ingredient labeling.
 While living with a food allergy can be challenging, preparation and support make it entirely manageable.